 It would have been impossible for Zacchaeus to give half of his money to the poor and still repay those he cheated 4x if he had done

-but Zacchaeus practically made a fool of himself in front of all those spectators by climbing a tree just to see Jesus.
+but Zacchaeus practically made a fool of himself in front of all those spectators by climbing a tree to see Jesus.
+As already stated,

 As Christians, we should be careful not to judge people by outward appearances.
 And we certainly shouldn't condemn them on the basis

 of what others say.
-Classifying people according to race, nationality, financial status, education or occupation is wrong.
-We should
+Classifying people according to race, nationality, physical abilities, financial status, education or occupation is

-always give people the benefit of the doubt.
-Two decades ago, Americans believed that all Russians were Communists and Russians were
+We should always give people the benefit of the doubt.
+Two decades ago, Americans believed that all Russians were Communists and

 these people on welfare are just plain lazy!"
 We must be careful about such generalizations.